 The transition between a critical care area and the ward can be a stressful time for you and your relatives.
-This booklet includes guidance and support which has been developed to help the transition from Intensive Care Unit to the ward and from the ward to home.
+This document includes guidance and support which has been developed to help the transition from Intensive Care Unit to the ward and from the ward to home.
 It also identifies some common problems that you may experience when you leave Intensive Care.

 Moving from the Critical Care Unit is a positive sign as it means that you are getting better.
 For some people, however, this can be an anxious time.
 After you have been ill, especially for a long time, it can take a while to feel yourself again and there may be long term or lasting effects depending on how unwell you were and the type of illness you had.
 On the ward, you will notice that there are fewer nursing staff, this is because the care dependency of the patients on the wards is much less than in critical care.
 You may feel very tired, however, you should find that you can do more for yourself.
 Starting off by small things such as washing your hands and face.
 Try to be positive; throughout the process you will gain strength and find you are able to do a little more each day.

 It may take a day or so to adapt to the new environment; the nurses, doctors and physiotherapists are there to help and support you.
 Visiting hours may also vary from ward to ward.

 Who are the critical care outreach team?